hack4her/hack4her.github.io/index.md

 <!-- About Us Brief -->
 ## About Us
 Hack4Her is the only female-focused student hackathon in the Netherlands, creating a space where technology and diversity meet.
 We are a VU Amsterdam and UvA staff and student coalition and our mission is simple: to create a women-centered space in the tech world.
 We’re dedicated to providing a welcoming atmosphere that fosters learning and innovation for all students.
-Our goal is to bridge the gender gap in technology by fostering a diverse ecosystem of students, mentors, and leaders.
+We aim to bridge the gender gap in technology by fostering a diverse ecosystem of students, mentors, and leaders.

 Hack4Her is not just a hackathon; it's a movement.
 A weekend at Hack4Her means engaging in an environment rich with challenges and opportunities, where participants can experiment, innovate, and connect with like-minded individuals and mentors in the tech industry.
 Our platform celebrates diversity, where all students from across the Netherlands can join in the camaraderie, code, and competition.

-Read more about us and why Hack4Her is necessary [here](/about/)
+Read more about us and why Hack4Her is necessary [here](/about/).

 <!-- Upcoming Event Highlight -->
 ## Upcoming Event